annwanjiku/display_in_css/README.md

 # CSS Display Methods

 ## Introduction
-CSS `display` property controls how elements are rendered in the document.
+CSS `display` property controls how elements are rendered in the web-page.
 Below are the key display methods:

 ### 1. Block
 - Elements take up the full width of their container.